oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 You need to make sure that you maintain the association between the database schemas and the matching domain just like you did in a non-Kubernetes environment.
 There is no specific functionality provided to help with this.
-We recommend that you consider making the RCU prefix the same as your `domainUID` to help maintain this association.
+We recommend that you consider making the RCU prefix (value of `schemaPrefix` argument) the same as your `domainUID` to help maintain this association.

 ##### Dropping schemas